 The history of measurement

 The SI system standardised international measurement systems.
 Read about earlier measurement systems – from the Babylonians to more recent European systems.
+An interactive timeline will take you through many of the significant milestones.
 Māori had their own measurement standards for building, carving and weaving.

 Take up the challenge